 But, oof: I just wish these lessons were less expensive and painful.

-I’ve actually had human teachers, though.
+I *have* had human teachers, though.
 Among early influences – way, way back in the ’90s – were Shiva Rea and NYC’s Om Yoga.
-Since then, I’ve tried Bhakti chant camp with Jai Uttal, Buddhist meditation with Stephen Cope, and tried vipassana meditation.
+Since then, I’ve dabbled in all sorts of meditation that didn’t land: Bhakti chant camp with Jai Uttal, Buddhist meditation with Stephen Cope, and a disaster of a 14 day vipassana meditation retreat.

 These things were really hard.